 Katie dropped her fork into her lap and went pale as a sheet.
 ‘The quidditch team….’

-Harry choked on his pie.
-He coughed until a few crumbs came back up out of his lungs, then swallowed hard.
+Harry chuckled and choked on his pie.
+He coughed until a few crumbs came back up out of his lungs and swallowed hard.
 ‘The DA.
 Someone must’ve told her and she must’ve written to Fudge to try and stop it.’

 ‘Since when were we calling it the DA?’
 Katie asked.

 ‘Do you want to be heard talking about Dumbledore’s Army and get sent to see Umbridge?’
 Harry asked.

 Katie pouted.
 ‘Not when you put it like that.
 I’ve not seen anything of Umbridge today, though, and apparently she wasn’t in her class this morning.’

 Harry hid a smile.
 ‘Has anyone had detention with her recently?’